markfinger/localhost-file-server-performance-test/README.md

 The number of files to be tested is 100, 300, and 500, composed of blocking (non-async) script elements.
 Each file is randomly assigned to one of the available port numbers (which includes either the origin server or the file servers).
+Each file contains a random amount of data, composed of 10 to ~30,000 characters.
+A typical payload for a page would range from 5-30mb.

 The following combinations of servers were tested:
 - 0 file servers (the origin serves assets)